|

 WALLEYE:

-There is a bay on the Manitou that houses some
+is a bay that does have some

 |